10 tips for Your Home Remodeling Project

-Ask for a written Lien Waiver from the remodeler upon completion of the work.
+Get a Written Lien Waiver from the Remodeler Upon Completion of the Work

 The remodeler is responsible for paying the subcontractor if he hires one for portions of the work.
 To ensure this has been done and to protect yourself, ask for a written lien waiver when the work is finished.
 This document will verify everyone has been paid.

 Establish a Project Plan